braidn/Knowledge-Repo/InfinityKllInfo.md

 ### Layering

+* Layering starts from 0.
+Meaning all partials begin at index 1.
 * There are three ways to change the layer of a keyboard:
   * _layerLatch_: shift the layer in place while held down.
   * _layerLock_: lock the layer in place over the current.